Last Updated On September 14, 2020.

 LOOKING FOR WHAT TO EAT?

-Oniru is garnished with a variety of finger licking delicacies.
-They are mostly sold at tuck shops, food kiosks, joints, pubs, outlets and restaurants.
+Oniru beach is garnished with a variety of finger licking delicacies and these are mostly sold at tuck shops, food kiosks, joints, pubs, outlets or restaurants.

 Fun Fact: It is very likely that you run into Nigerian celebrities when purchasing food in any of the outlets.